RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Hat-Tip-To.md

 - [BashSupport] developer [jansorg] for his effort maintaining the Bash plugin for IntelliJ platform
 - [koalaman] and other contributors for creating the useful [Shellcheck] tool to improve our code
 - The [Parrot] crew and specially to [Palinuro] for adding `airgeddon` to their repositories
+- [Pentoo] staff for adding the tool to their repositories and specially to [ZeroChaos]
 - The [Hack&Beers], [Br3aking C0de] and [H-c0n] managers for letting me promote `airgeddon` on their events

 <!-- URLs -->